demisto/content/Packs/StellarCyber/Integrations/StellarCyber/README.md

 Fetches and mirrors in Cases from Stellar Cyber to XSOAR.
 In addition, provides a command to update Case severity/status/assignee/tags, and a command to query an Alert.
-This integration was integrated and tested with version 5.1.x/4.3.7 of StellarCyber.
+This integration was integrated and tested with version xx of StellarCyber.

 ## Configure Stellar Cyber on Cortex XSOAR